sveltia/sveltia-cms/README.md

   - In addition to a streamlined workflow, it offers great performance by loading files natively through the browser rather than using a slow, ad hoc REST API.
   - It also avoids a number of issues, including the 30 MB file size limit[^51], an unknown error with `publish_mode`[^75], and an unused `logo_url`[^49].
 - Eliminates some workflow disruptions in the Content Editor:
-  - A local backup of an entry draft is automatically created without interruption by a confirmation dialog, which annoys users and can cause a page navigation problem when it’s dismissed[^106].
+  - A local backup of an entry draft is automatically created without interruption by a confirmation dialog, which annoys users and can cause a page navigation problem if dismissed[^106].
 The backup can then be reliably restored without unexpected overwriting[^85].
   - Click once (the Save button) instead of twice (Publish > Publish now) to save an entry.
   - The editor closes automatically when an entry is saved.
 - You can upload multiple assets at once[^5].